rsyslog/rsyslog/source/configuration/modules/imbatchreport.rst

         programkey="SHELL" timestampkey="START"
      )

-The example show the delete action.
+The example show the rename action.
 All files corresponding to "/test/\*.ok" will be treated as batch reports and will be renamed from <file>.ok to <file>.sent on success or renamed from <file>.ok to <file>.rejected in other cases.